“When the business runs well, more people get to see the beauty.”

 “As an artist and photographer, I understand the struggle of marketing and branding oneself.
 Working with Jenny Bagert Consulting and their eclectic roster of clients provides me with new design challenges I am always eager to undertake.”

-Kayla Stark is a contract graphic designer for Jenny Bagert Consulting.
+Kayla Stark (she/her) is a contract graphic designer for Jenny Bagert Consulting.
 Her work for JBC includes creating marketing material and designing for both print and digital mediums.
 Working with JBC allows her to take on many different types of projects depending on the needs of the client, and allows her to exercise her passion for helping artists and creatives.